algosup/2024-2025-project-3-quickest-path-team-2/documents/functional/functional_specification.md

 To use the software, you firstly need to verify the CSV[^8] file you want to use in order to check if it isn't corrupt.
 After this verification and if your file is safe to use, you can start the data pre-treatment process to minimize the research of the quickest way between your 2 points.
-Once is done, you can write the command to receive the JSON type data (by default) for the most optimized route you want to know.
+Once it is done, you can write the command to receive the JSON type data (by default) for the most optimized route you want to know.

 For further information and/or more precise steps, please refer to the [User Manual](../user_Manual/user_manual.pdf).